1nv1sibl3/Invoices-Bot/README.md

   -wv   (when replying to a user's message, checks that user)
   ```

+### /sale
+**Description:**
+Shows sales statistics based on a query, aggregating data from active service invoices, logged service invoices, and coin invoices.
+Displays total revenue, total invoices, service revenue, coins profit, and invoice counts for services and coins.

+**Usage Examples:**
+- `/sale lifetime` – Displays lifetime sales stats.
+- `/sale 2025` – Displays stats for the year 2025.
+- `/sale january` – Displays stats for January (across all years).

+### /history
+**Description:**
+Retrieves the purchase history for a specified user.
+- By default, it shows full purchase history (active service, logged service, and coin invoices).
+- Optionally, using a category (e.g. "coins") filters the history to show only coin purchases, along with total coin profit.
+Paginated embeds allow navigation through multiple pages.

+**Usage Examples:**
+- `/history user:@User` – Retrieves full purchase history for @User.
+- `/history user:@User coins` – Retrieves only coin purchase history for @User with total profit.

+### /services
+**Description:**
+Lists active service invoices from the system.
+- Use "active" to display all active invoices.
+- Or provide a specific service name (e.g., "celestia") to filter the active invoices.

+**Usage Examples:**
+- `/services active` – Displays all active service invoices.
+- `/services celestia` – Displays active invoices for the service "Celestia".

 ## Running the Bot

 Make sure your bot is added to a Discord server with the appropriate permissions to send messages and manage roles.
 After configuring and running the bot, it will automatically start interacting with users as per the defined tasks.